 2. An updated Résumé in MS Word, pdf, or Open Office format.
 Young Artist and Student only.

 3. A current photo in digital format.
 (JPEG preferred) Young Artist and Student only.

 4. A payment method (Paypal or Debit / Credit card) for the non-refundable application fee of $65 Young Artist and Student only.
 High School application fee is $40.

 • Only singers who are seriously pursuing careers as vocal artists need apply.
 Young Artist and Student only.

 Information regarding housing, transportation, and performance dress will be included with semi-finalist notification.

 Apply for the 2019 Orpheus Vocal Competition

 Young Artist: for ages 25-30 & Student: for ages 19-24

 This will take you to the online application for the Orpheus Competition.
-Before applying, You will need to have all your materials prepared (MP3’s, Résumé, and Photo) as well as your $65 application fee.
+There is a $65 application fee.
 The application takes major credit cards as well as PayPal.

 Announcement of selected applicants for the semi-finals